The Smoking Mexican speaks to zhou 'zuola' shuguang - the guerrilla blogger who sparked a revolution in Chinese citizen journalism

 In November of 2002, the Chinese authorities heavily censored all reports of a SARS epidemic in the Chinese mainland.
 When news of the disease was finally announced, the official figure reported that 55 people in China were infected with SARS, in reality it was closer to 5,000.
 Little could be done to stop the spread of the disease resulting in 8,096 Chinese casualties and 774 deaths.

-mad dogs', the Chennguan have a chilling history of intimidation, beatings and murder.
+But a more recent threat to the people of China is the Chennguan, translated roughly as urban city officers; a government body set up to maintain order on the streets of China.
+Commonly referred to by the public as ' mad dogs', the Chennguan have a chilling history of intimidation, beatings and murder.
 Construction worker Wei Wenhua was beaten to death in January of 2008 while attempting to photograph the Chennguan on his mobile phone as they attacked innocent villagers during a dispute about waste disposal.

 As a reaction to this injustice and many others like it, citizen journalism is emerging as a favourite response by the thick skinned Chinese people.
 The most famous face amongst these outspoken renegades is Zuola.
 Detained, roughed up and robbed of his money by the authorities on countless occasions, he has been blogging since 2004 and is no stranger to the harsh realities of being deemed a threat to the CCP.